BeeverOne/Forging-Electrons/README.md

 ## How to use

 To start forging electrons, download the folder or fork the repo.
+I just discovered the template repo option and have now activated it for this project, so you can also use that option.
 Make sure you're in the `forging-electrons` folder then run `npm install` to install the necessary packages and then `npm start` to launch the application.
 Feel free to reach out to me `@beeverone` on most social media platforms.
 You can also send me an email to `thebeeverone@gmail.com`.